outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

    /bin/sh -c 'cmd para1 para2 ...'
    ```

-   It is the preferred form of the RUN instruction.
+   It is the preferred form of the RUN instruction to install package in the image and exit.
 2. exec form.

-   The *cmd* is ran directly without any Shell involvement, which is the preferred form of CMD and ENTRYPOINT.
+   The *cmd* is ran directly without any Shell involvement, which is the preferred form of CMD and ENTRYPOINT as we usually launch a daemon background within the container.
+No need to maintain a Shell process.

    ```
    <instruction> ["cmd", "para1", "para2", ...]